Textadept 12.6 Manual

 Editor View

 The editor view is where you will spend most of your time in Textadept.
 You can split it vertically and horizontally as many times as you like, and you can view the same buffer in two or more separate views.
-Lua also has near complete control over all views.
-The buffer and view documentation lists everything you can do with buffers and views directly.
-Right-clicking inside a view brings up a configurable context menu that is defined by textadept.menu.context_menu.
+Resize split views by clicking and dragging on the splitter bar that separates them.
+Right-clicking inside a view brings up a context menu.

 Note: depending on the split sequence, the order when cycling between views may not be linear.